-Powering the DBS GT Zagato will be Aston Martin's familiar 5.2-liter twin-turbocharged V-12, tuned in this latest application to deliver 760 horsepower, or 45 hp more than in the DBS Superleggera.
+Powering the DBS GT Zagato is Aston Martin's familiar 5.2-liter twin-turbocharged V-12, tuned in this latest application to deliver 760 horsepower, or 45 hp more than in the DBS Superleggera.

 Aston Martin DBS GT Zagato and DB4 GT Zagato continuation car

-Deliveries of the DB4 GT Zagato continuation car commenced late last year.
-The DBS GT Zagato will start delivery in late 2020.
+Deliveries of the DB4 GT Zagato continuation car started late last year.
+The DBS GT Zagato starts delivery in late 2020.
 We should point out that only the DBS GT Zagato will be legal on the street, with the DB4 GT Zagato relegated to track use only likely due to it not meeting modern regulations.